PegahA/Human_Brain_ISH_ML/README.md

 The ```redownload_small_images()``` function will redownload the images that have a smaller size than some given threshold.
 This is to make sure that if there have been any interruptions while donwloading an image, it can be redownloaded.

+**crop_and_rotate.py**

+After downloading the images, the next step is to get patches out of the image.
+We are interested in patches coming from random places of the image with random rotations.
+Our approach is:
+Select a number of cirlces on the image.
+The number of circles is determined by NUMBER_OF_CIRCLES_IN_HEIGHT* NUMBER_OF_CIRCLES_IN_WIDTH

+You can change the values of ```NUMBER_OF_CIRCLES_IN_HEIGHT``` and ```NUMBER_OF_CIRCLES_IN_WIDTH``` in the ```human_ISH_config.py``` file.
+Crop those circles out of the original image.
+Rotate the corcles by some random angle.
+Crop out a square from inside the rotated circles as the final patches.

+This idea of using circles is to make rotation easier so that we don't have to worry about the complications of rotating a square.

+Also, we would like patches that cover the brain tissue and do not fall on the margins of the image.
+To ensure this, we try to take the circles which are closest to the central lines of the original image (the lines that cut the image half horizontally and vertically).

+There are other and perhaps better approaches.
+Another approach that we will be using soon is to segment the images and separate the foreground (brain tissue) and background, and pick patches that mostly overlap with the foreground.

+There are two ways to find and fit circles inside the images:
+1. Find the minimum width and height value among all the images and find the circle radius that could fit within these values.
+This means all the circles within all the images will have the same size.
+We call this approach ```r_overall```.

+2. For each image, find the circle radius that could fit within this specific image.
+This means the circles of each image will have their own size and are not necessarily equal to circles of other images.
+We call this approach ```r_per_image```.